nikolovkiril/PetCare/README.md

 # Pet Care

 ASP.NET Core App for final project at SoftUni C# Web Module.
 * PetCare - lets find some intresting services for your lite ones.
+Or why not adopt a new pet!

 <hr class="my-1">
 <h4>Technologies used:</h4>